Editor’s Note: This post was originally published in October 2019 and has been updated for accuracy and comprehensiveness.

 You knew you weren’t going to make the tax filing deadline last April, so you requested an extension.
 But now that second deadline has come and gone.
 Can you file for another extension?

-Let’s see what your options are for getting your taxes filed and paid once and for all.
-At least, until April 15, 2020.
+Let’s see what your options are for getting your taxes filed and paid, once and for all.
+At least, until next April.

 The Rules Changed

 Up until about 20 years ago, you could file for an extension on April 15 that gave you until August 15 to file your taxes.
 Then, if necessary, you could submit a second extension that gave you until October 15.
 In 2005, that interim extension went away along with Form 2688.

 Now you can ask for only one extension.
 Using Form 4868 before April 15, you can file for a six-month extension ending October 15.
 But that’s it.
 You have no more extensions available to you after that.
 You’ll just have to find a way to file your taxes and pay what you owe the IRS.

 Obviously, a tax extension “extends” your time to file your tax return.
 You get a whole six additional months to gather documentation and fill out all the forms.
 That’s a lot of time, but it can slide by quickly.
 You’d better make good use of it.
 Just make sure you send in Form 4868 by the original tax deadline, but preferably as early as possible -- the moment you know you aren’t going to make Tax Day.